marcogramatica/marcogramatica.github.io/_pages/about.md

   - /about.html
 ---

-Creator and maintainer of the CARME ([CRAN](https://cran.r-project.org/web/packages/CARME/index.html) / [Github](https://github.com/marcogramatica/CARME)) package, for spatial modelling using Bayesian Hierarchical modelling in Stan
+Creator and maintainer of the CARME package ([CRAN](https://cran.r-project.org/web/packages/CARME/index.html) / [Github](https://github.com/marcogramatica/CARME)), for spatial modelling using Bayesian Hierarchical modelling in Stan